HrvojeBogadi/UpravljanjeRacunalomZaOsobeSPosebnimPotrebama/README.md

 # UpravljanjeRacunalomZaOsobeSPosebnimPotrebama
 Final paper on "Computer Control For People With Special Needs"

-All of the code above is written for a final paper on Faculty of Electrical Engineering, Computer Science and Information Technology Osijek
+All of the code above is written for a final paper on Faculty of Electrical Engineering, Computer Science and Information Technology Osijek, Croatia

 The basic concept is to discover where a person is looking and move the mouse pointer accordingly.
 This is achieved by using facial detectors and image processing methods.